immobilizer security indicator

 Related Problems

-There is a chance that a fuse was placed or removed by mistake by a mechanic or anybody else working with it.
-A mechanic, for example, could possibly think that not having that fuse in place might have something to do with whatever the problem your vehicle is showing and decides to install a fuse in that place.
+There is a chance that a fuse was placed or removed by mistake by a mechanic or anyone else working with it.
+A mechanic, for example, could possibly think that not having that fuse in place might have something to do with whatever the problem your vehicle is showing, and decides to install a fuse in that place.
 After that, the vehicle will not start until the fuse is taken out.

-Also, it is a common case that if the mentioned fuse box gets damaged or burned by a short circuit and it is replaced by a brand new one, the new fuse box will ALWAYS have a fuse in that location.
+Also, it is a common case that if the mentioned fuse box gets damaged or burned by a short circuit, and it is replaced by a brand new one, the new fuse box will ALWAYS have a fuse in that location.
 If your car is not meant to have a fuse there, your car will not start after the replacement of the box.
 Even if using a recycled fuse box, it may come opposite from your car’s case (with or without immobilizer) and it won’t start either.
 So if your car is not starting, the first step is to try starting the vehicle with and without that fuse.
 Just make sure you are working with the exact fuse location as indicated in the drawings.

-In Continental USA, we have hardly seen any 2001-2003 RAV4 with the immobilizer system enabled, while in Puerto Rico and in Hawaii, it is enabled in all Rav4 vehicles of those model years.
+In Continental USA, we have hardly seen any 2001-2003 RAV4 with the immobilizer system enabled, while in Puerto Rico and in Hawaii, it is enabled in all RAV4 vehicles of those model years.
 In some other countries, it is enabled too, like in Germany, Grenada, and Norway, just to name a few.

-30 Comments
+46 Comments

 • Derek A. Gumbs says: